To prevent the spread of COVID-19, the following safety measures are in place at City facilities:

 Wearing a mask in City facilities

-We require that all clients wear masks while participating in our programs.
+We require that all clients wear masks.
 Only the following programs, activities and individuals are exempt from the mask requirement:

 - Swimming: masks may be removed when entering the water but are required in other areas of the building.